Cyphodias/ossu-computer-science-progress/research/notes/attention-is-all-you-need.md

 \right)
 $$

-determines how strongly each position contributes to another position's representation.
+determines how strongly each position contributes to another position’s representation.

 ### Backpropagation